New Students Guide

 Hokie One Stop

-The Hokie One Stop serves as a multi-model servicing arm of Virginia Tech to promote academic success, provide convenient and centralized access to student business related services, enhance the student experience, and support learning and professional development for students in the greater Washington, D.C. metro area.
-Information about student housing in the D.C.
-Area can be found on the Hokie One Stop website.
+The Hokie One Stop serves as a multi-model servicing arm of Virginia Tech to promote academic success, provide convenient and centralized access to student business related services, enhance the student experience, and support learning and professional development for students in the greater Washington, D.C., area.
+Information about student housing in the D.C. area can be found on the Hokie One Stop website.

 - Create your Personal Identifier (PID).
 A PID will give you access to Virginia Tech online services such as: